Invite friends and family to read the obituary and add memories.

 An alumna of high school, Cleothia’s education served as a foundational stepping stone to a life filled with countless enriching experiences.
 She took pride in her family and community, finding immense joy in the act of cooking, singing in the church choir, sunday school teacher and Women Missionary Society—all ways in which she devoted herself to her faith and her loved ones.
 Her gentle, welcoming personality, combined with her infectious smile and delightful sense of humor, could light even the darkest room and made her a beloved presence among family and friends alike.

 Cleothia adored spending quality time with her family, particularly during the holidays, which were occasions filled with warmth, laughter, and cherished memories.
 She leaves behind her devoted husband, J.C.
-Quigley, as well as her beloved children: Neldia Hibbler (Walter) of Lubbock, TX; Lura Little (Larry) of Arlington, TX; Walter Quigley (Lula) of Lancaster, TX; Shirley Quigley of Lubbock, TX; Sheila Quigley of Arlington, TX; and Tamara Perkins (Rodrick) of Lubbock, TX; and Bonus Daughter Casandra Dixion (Glen) of Mansfield, TX.
+Quigley, as well as her beloved children: Neldia Hibbler (Walter) of Lubbock, TX; Lura Little (Larry) of Arlington, TX; Walter Quigley (Lula) of Lancaster, TX; Shirley Quigley of Lubbock, TX; Sheila Quigley of Arlington, TX; and Tamara Perkins (Rodrick) of Lubbock, TX; and Bonus Daughter Casandra Dixon (Glen) of Mansfield, TX.
 29 Grandchildren, 47 Great-Grand Children and 7 Great Great Grand Children.
 Her legacy endures through her loving family, including her cherished sisters, Kathelene Anderson, Arnethia Graves and a very special bond with her grand-daughter Kahli Upshaw.

 Cleothia is preceded in death by her beloved parents, Pink and Carlena Parson, and three of her children, Troy Quigley, Barbara Mitchell, and Jaydon Quigley.
-A constellation of siblings also await her in the embrace of eternity—Pink Parson Jr., Lee Parson, Dan Parson, Cleveland Parson(Twin Brother), Luvenia Little, and Berothia Jackson—each having played a unique role in the rich tapestry of her life.
+A constellation of siblings also await her in the embrace of eternity—Pink Parson Jr., Lee Parson, Dan Parson, Cleveland Parson(Twin Brother), Luvenia Little, and Berothia Jackson—each having played a unique role in the rich tapestry of her life

 Venue on Broadway